 AT investigates each application to determine if the land may be required for future public works including road-widening, and to consider any safety issues.
 AT departments assess the requirement for the BLR.

-AT may request further information to better understand the potential effects of the application.
+AT may request further information.
 If the information is not received within three months of the request being made, the application will lapse, and a new application will be required.

 Post your application to Auckland Transport